Need serology?

 • Safety monitoring of biological products and vaccines that derive from monkeys

-Specimen requirement: 1 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, shipped overnight at room temperature.
+Specimen requirement: Lesion swab, or 0.2 ml whole blood in EDTA (purple top) tube.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.